-Site Area 6.0 hectares Housing Units 150 100 (The area covered by the site has reduced to just cover the southern field).
+Site Area 6.0 hectares Housing Units 100 (The area covered by the site has reduced to just cover the southern field).
 Other Uses Affordable Housing 30% (30 units) Ownership / Developer Proactive site owner.
-The Borough Council owns a recycling & refuse / 'civic amenity' site adjacent to the north of the site.
-Additional Notes Site is currently in use as a 'sewage treatment works' vacant land in the ownership of Severn Trent.
+The Borough Council owns a recycling & refuse / 'civic amenity' site to the north of the site.
+Additional Notes Site is currently in use as vacant land in the ownership of Severn Trent.
 The Severn Trent site adjoins the offside (non-towpath) bank of the Nottingham & Beeston Canal for a distance of approximately 280m.
 The canal is a navigable waterway owned and operated by the Canal & River Trust.

-Critical Infrastructure Summary Assessment Further Work Contamination Site is currently in use as sewage treatment works.
-Contamination very likely.
-This site is underlain by a Secondary Aquifer A. It is Further investigation in relation to contamination will be required. important that the water quality within the aquifer is protected and kept pollution free.
+Critical Infrastructure Summary Assessment Further Work Contamination Contamination very likely.
+This site is underlain by a Secondary Aquifer A. It is important that the water quality within the aquifer is protected and kept pollution free.
 In respect of this site, and its use as a waste water treatment works, the concerns of the Environment Agency are around the re-development of this area.
 It is important that any land contamination issues associated with the previous use of the site are investigated and addressed prior to taking actions which could lead to the re-mobilisation of those contaminants into the aquifer.
-[EA comments within pre- March 2017 stakeholder meeting representations]
+[EA comments within pre- March 2017 stakeholder meeting representations] Further investigation in relation to contamination will be required.